Chapter 3 I AM NOT PENELOPE

 “You're welcome, My Lady.
 Get some rest.
 I'll be back in a few minutes with dinner.”
 Then she left.

-The moment she left, I scrambled out of bed and rushed to the dressing table.
+The moment she left, I scrambled away from the window and rushed to the dressing table.

 A silent gasp left my lips when I saw my reflection.